Jewish Genetic Conditions Are in Our DNA. They're Also in Our Power to Change.

 $2,000,000

-The program will progress through the gene therapy development, mouse studies, toxicology, and human trials.
+The program will progress through the gene therapy development, animal studies, toxicology, and human trials.

 Program Lead